Stee-T/NARMAX/Examples/1 - Linear in the Parameters/README.md

 <div align="justify">

-# Basics & Example 1: Linear-in-the-parameter System
+# Example 1: Basics & Linear-in-the-parameter System

 This is the main example covering the basics of the library.
 It will show the necessary steps to construct a dictionary $D_C$ with all 3 signal constructors, how to run the arborescence and how to interpret the results.

 ## 1. Imports
 The main dependency is PyTorch which is used to do matrix operations on the GPU.
 Make sure that CUDA or MPS (M1/M2 Macs) is installed and that your PyTorch installation recognizes it.
 The library will issue a warning if no GPU is usable, as the fitting will be much slower.

-A list of dependencies is available on the main git page (#TODO: link).
+A list of dependencies is available on [the main git page](https://github.com/Stee-T/rFOrLSR/tree/main).
 We also tell matplotlib to use a dark background, because it's no longer the 90s and we don't like looking at the sun.
 The rFOrLSR.Test_Systems contains many systems to demonstrate the library.
 In real word usage, the system is the system under investigation.